rzamzam/samplepso/README.md

    	Automate the build, test, and deployment pipeline directly from the GitHub repository.
 2. Deploy the 2048 Game to AWS EC2
    	Use AWS EC2 instances to host the game instead of the default GitHub Pages.
-3. Demonstrate DevOps Best Practices
-   - Automate infrastructure deployment and updates.
-   - Showcase modular, reusable workflows.
-4. Document and Share Provide clear instructions and documentation for easy replication and understanding of the project.

 ## Key Features of the Pipeline
 1. Build and Test Phase